 If, for any reason, your former spouse fails to live up to his or her payment obligations, we can assist you with enforcement of court-ordered child support.

 If you are the non-custodial parent paying child support, don’t wait until the court holds you in contempt for failing to abide by the terms of your divorce settlement or court order.
-The child support attorneys at Stoorman, Hanson & van der Valk, P.C. can assist you in establishing manageable child support agreements.
+The child support attorneys at Samuel J. Stoorman & Associates, P.C. can assist you in establishing manageable child support agreements.
 We also offer experienced legal counsel in the modification and enforcement of existing orders of support.

 Modification of Child Support Payments